JamesHere/ATLS4519_VR_Midterm/README.md

 There are three types of enemy：the swordman will coming straight toward you and try to launch the thrust attack.
 The ranger will wondering around and shoot at player with bow.
 The sniper will stand still in the high ground and keep shooting player.

 The player will have a magic wand that can shoot the magical ball.
 Enemy take one hit to eliminated.
 Player have 20 hp that can take 20 attacks.
 Try to eliminate as more as possible enemies is the goal of this game.
+When hp drop to zero, the game will stop running and show you the final score.

 The game has the Qualisys Tracking system so player can dodge the incoming arrow and thrust in the room scale VR environment.The current build didn't enable the QTM system.
 To enable the tracking, just enable the QTM script and connect to the grid wifi netwok.